Personal Property Tax Exemptions

 Qualified Previously Existing Personal Property means personal property that was first placed in service within this state or outside of this state more than 10 years before the current calendar year and is eligible manufacturing personal property (EMPP).

-- Required Form - Affidavit and Statement for Eligible Manufacturing Personal Property and Essential Services Assessment (Form 5278)
+- Assessor Guide to Eligible Manufacturing Personal Property Tax Exemption and Essential Services Assessment

 - Form 5277 - Affidavit to Rescind Exemption of Eligible Manufacturing Personal Property Defined in MCL 211.9(m) and 211.9(n)